-Ways New Parents Can Save on Baby Gear
+How New Parents Can Save Big with Our Baby Shopping Guide

-If I had a do-over, you can bet I'd eliminate the non-essentials and use my head to get the best deals on the real must-haves.
-If you're about to enter into the budget-busting world of parenting, check out our tips before breaking the bank on baby gear.
+If you're about to enter into the budget-busting world of parenting, check out the following baby shopping tips before breaking the bank on unnecessary gear.

 Baby clothes, while adorable, are actually among the most useless things you can buy for your newborn.
-What they say is true; babies really do grow fast and will outgrow these suckers at high speed.
-Any parent who's been in the trenches will tell you that a newborn's clothing needs are actually super minimal.
-I'm talking onesies 24/7.
+Babies grow quickly and will go through various sizes at high speed.

 "Hold on to receipts from baby showers," adds Karen Cordaway of Money Saving Enthusiast.
 "This way you can go back to the store and exchange the clothes for a bigger size or get other needed items.
 Do the same for Pampers or any other items that you may not even use.
 While it's nice to have a registry, many people bypass it."